mrkhan393/Alzheimer-Stage-Classifier/README.md

 A real MRI image →  Should give prediction + NFT hash.
 A random image →  Should predict as unidentified.

 # Notice: This project was built to show how AI and blockchain can work together, combining health predictions with the trust and transparency of decentralized storage.
+The model is not well trained.
+The model need to be retrained with fine tuning.
 Feel free to reach out if you have questions or ideas!